Ape/samsungctl/README.md

 samsungctl
 ==========
 samsungctl is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
-It should work with any modern Samsung TV with Ethernet or Wi-Fi connectivity.
+It currently supports both pre-2016 TVs as well most of the modern Tizen-OS TVs with Ethernet or Wi-Fi connectivity.

 Dependencies
 ------------

-samsungctl requires Python 3, but no additional libraries.
+- `Python 3`
+- `websocket-client` (optional, for 2016+ TVs)

 Installation
 ------------